-The Enrollment Agreement does not constitute a contract until it has been approved by an official of the College.
-If the agreement is not accepted by the College, all monies paid will be refunded.
-The applicant may also request cancellation in writing within three days after signing this agreement and receive a full refund of all moneys paid.
-Notice of cancellation should be made to the College President at the College address.
+The applicant's signature on the Enrollment Agreement does not constitute admission into the institution until the student has been accepted for admission by an official of the institution.
+If the applicant is not accepted by the College, all monies paid will be refunded.
+The applicant may also request cancellation in writing within three days after signing the agreement and receive a full refund of all monies paid.
 The refund will be made within 30 days of receipt of such notice.
-Students who withdraw within seven calendar days after classes or education have commenced will be considered cancellations and all moneys paid will be refunded within 30 days of the date the College becomes aware of the withdrawal.
+Students who withdraw within seven calendar days after classes have commenced will be considered cancellations and all monies paid will be refunded within 30 days of the date of the College becomes aware of the withdrawal.